CraftySalamander/RTS_Overlay/Readme.md

-pip install appdirs  // find user data directory pip install thefuzz  // build order fuzzy search pip install requests // url requests for match data pip install Nuitka   // only needed to prepare the standalone library
+pip install appdirs  // find user data directory pip install thefuzz  // build order fuzzy search pip install requests // url requests for match data
 ```

 On Linux, if the overlay does not stay on top of other applications, use `Alt+Space` to bring out the titlebar menu for non-GTK applications in Gnome, then just press "Always on top".